-- 1) The following process shall be followed when the Heritage Commission encounters situations that may require legal advice: - a) A motion to request legal advice shall require a majority approving vote by the Heritage Commission members present and voting. - b) The specific legal advice questions to be asked shall require a majority approving vote by the Heritage Commission members present and voting. - c) The legal advice questions approved by vote of the members shall be submitted to legal counsel by the acting chairman. - d) All legal advice received from legal counsel shall be distributed to all non-recused Heritage Commission members and alternates.
-It is the responsibility of each Heritage Commission member to treat each written attorney/client privileged document as confidential and to ensure it is stored appropriately and destroyed after use. - e) Written legal advice is subject to attorney/client privilege and an exception to disclosure under New Hampshire's Right-to-Know law.
-Therefore, it shall remain undisclosed to the public and shall not be distributed or made public unless a majority of the Heritage Commission members vote to approve its release. - 2) The Heritage Commission chairman shall notify the Board of Selectmen when a request for legal advice is made, as the Board of Selectmen oversees the town's budget for legal expenses. - 3) Town counsel shall be used for legal advice unless town counsel cites a conflict of interest.
-In such cases, the Heritage Commission shall request guidance from the Board of Selectmen on how to proceed to obtain legal counsel.
+- 1) The following process shall be followed when the Heritage Commission encounters situations that may require legal advice: - a.
+A motion to request legal advice shall require a majority approving vote by the Heritage Commission members present and voting. - b.
+The specific legal advice questions to be asked shall require a majority approving vote by the Heritage Commission members present and voting. - c.
+The legal advice questions approved by vote of the members shall be submitted to legal counsel by the acting chairman.

+- d.
+All legal advice received from legal counsel shall be distributed to all non-recused Heritage Commission members and alternates.
+It is the responsibility of each Heritage Commission member to treat each written attorney/client privileged document as confidential and to ensure it is stored appropriately and destroyed after use. - e.
+Written legal advice is subject to attorney/client privilege and an exception to disclosure under New Hampshire's Right-to-Know law.
+Therefore, it shall remain undisclosed to the public and shall not be distributed or made public unless a majority of the Heritage Commission members vote to approve its release. - 2) The Commission shall contact attorneys available through the New Hampshire Municipal Association for simple legal inquiries that do not involve interpretation of the Town's zoning ordinances or disagreements between one or more of the Town's boards or committees.
+The available of the New Hampshire Municipal Association attorneys is a free service contingent upon the Town's membership in that association. (added 2024) - 3) Town counsel shall be used for legal advice on matters that cannot be handled by the attorneys from the New Hampshire Municipal Association.
+The Commission shall notify the Board of Selectmen when a request is made for legal advice from town counsel, as the Board of Selectmen oversees the town's budget for legal expenses.
+If town counsel cites a conflict of interest, the Commission shall request guidance from the Board of Selectmen on how to proceed to obtain legal counsel. (amended 2024)

-Section VIII - Code of Conduct:
+Section VIII - Code of Conduct